Maykop culture

 It extends along the area from the Taman Peninsula at the Kerch Strait to near the modern border of Dagestan and southwards to the Kura River.
-The culture takes its name from a royal burial, the Maykop kurgan in the Kuban River valley.
+The culture takes its name from a royal burial, the Maykop kurgan, in the Kuban River valley.

 According to genetic studies on ancient DNA published in 2018, the Maykop population came from the south, from Imereti, and was descended from the Chalcolithic farmers known as Darkveti-Meshoko who first colonized the north side of the Caucasus.
 Maykop is therefore the "ideal archaeological candidate for the founders of the Northwest Caucasian language family".

 Territory

-In the south, the Maykop culture bordered the approximately contemporaneous Kura-Araxes culture (3500—2200 BC), which extends into the Armenian Plateau and apparently influenced it.
-To the north is the Yamna culture, including the Novotitorovka culture (3300—2700), which it overlaps in territorial extent.
+In the south, the Maykop culture bordered the approximately contemporaneous Kura–Araxes culture (3500–2200 BC), which extends into the Armenian Plateau and apparently influenced it.
+To the north is the Yamna culture, including the Novotitarovskaya culture (3300–2700), which it overlaps in territorial extent.
 It is contemporaneous with the late Uruk period in Mesopotamia.

-The Kuban River is navigable for much of its length and provides an easy water-passage via the Sea of Azov to the territory of the Yamna culture, along the Don and Donets River systems.
+The Kuban River is navigable for much of its length and provides an easy water-passage through the Sea of Azov to the territory of the Yamna culture, along the Don and Donets River systems.
 The Maykop culture was thus well-situated to exploit the trading possibilities with the central Ukraine area.

-New data revealed the similarity of artifacts from the Maykop culture with those found recently in the course of excavations of the ancient city of Tell Khazneh in northern Syria, the construction of which dates back to 4000 BC.

 Radiocarbon dates for various monuments of the Maykop culture are from 3950 - 3650 - 3610 - 2980 calBC.

 After the discovery of the Leyla-Tepe culture in the 1980s, some links were noted with the Maykop culture.

 The Leyla-Tepe culture is a culture of archaeological interest from the Chalcolithic era.
-Its population was distributed on the southern slopes of the Central Caucasus (modern Azerbaijan, Agdam District), from 4350 until 4000 B.C.
-Similar amphora burials in the South Caucasus are found in the Western Georgian Jar-Burial Culture.
+Its population was distributed on the southern slopes of the Central Caucasus, in the Aghdam District of modern Azerbaijan, from 4350 until 4000 B.C.
+Similar amphora burials in the South Caucasus are found in the Jar-Burial Culture of western Georgia.

-The culture has also been linked to the north Ubaid period monuments, in particular, with the settlements in the Eastern Anatolia Region.
+The Leyla-Tepe culture has also been linked to the Ubaid period monuments, in particular with the settlements in the Eastern Anatolia region.
 The settlement is of a typical Western-Asian variety, with the dwellings packed closely together and made of mud bricks with smoke outlets.

 It has been suggested that the Leyla-Tepe were the founders of the Maykop culture.
-An expedition to Syria by the Russian Academy of Sciences revealed the similarity of the Maykop and Leyla-Tepe artifacts with those found recently while excavating the ancient city of Tel Khazneh I, from the 4th millennium BC.
+An expedition to Syria by the Russian Academy of Sciences revealed the similarity of the Maykop and Leyla-Tepe artifacts with those found recently while excavating the ancient city of Tel Khazneh I, dated to the 4th millennium BC.

 In 2010, nearly 200 Bronze Age sites were reported stretching over 60 miles from the Kuban River to Nalchik, at an altitude of between 4,620 feet and 7,920 feet.
 They were all "visibly constructed according to the same architectural plan, with an oval courtyard in the center, and connected by roads."